medic/cht-gateway/README.md

 * provide an empty array (`[]`); or
 * omit the field completely

-Bar array behaviour specified above, `medic-gateway` _must_ include fields specified in this document, and the web server _must_ include all expected fields in its responses.
+Bar array behaviour specified above, `cht-gateway` _must_ include fields specified in this document, and the web server _must_ include all expected fields in its responses.
 Either party _may_ include extra fields as they see fit.

 ## Idempotence